awoods12/Home_Appraisal_Dapp/README.md

 structure.
 This version stores consecutively added files in Ethereum and IPFS, but the UI is written to show only the most recently added.

-To run this code - given environment is set up by following the video dApp Tutorial listed below :
+To run this code (given environment is set up by following the video dApp Tutorial listed below) :

 	- cd to project root